platform-acceleration-lab/docker-loadtest/docs/docker.md

     Follow the same practices as the interactive option if you need to add host records.

-## Terminating it
+## Abort it

-1. To terminate while running interactively.
+1. To abort the load injector while running interactively.
     (before the 5 minute duration completes),
     just issue a sigquit via `Ctrl+C` command.
     Note that you must have started docker with the `-i` and `-t`